MimiOnuoha/Data-and-digital-mapping-ITP2017/week-five/satellite_imagery_101.md

 	landsat search --lat 36.1128 --lon 113.9961 --cloud 20

 This will return a list of JSON entries that satisfy the conditions we've set, in order of most recent.
 The thing we're looking for the is that 21 digit scene ID; once we know it then we can can download what we can't.
 I usually check the thumbnail or correlate this with one of the browser sites above to get more info.
-But it's what we want, so let's download.
+But the top one is what we want, so let's download.

 	landsat download LC81240612016324LGN00 --bands 4328

 This will download the bands we need.
 If we didn't specify, landsat-util would just download all 11 bands.
-But the files are huge (ofgten up to 1 GB), so that's not preferable.
+But the files are huge (often up to 1 GB), so that's not preferable.

 You'll notice that the images look weird, super dark, not like the normal satellite imagery you're used to seeing.
 This is because the Landsat sensors are super sensitive so tha they can successfully read in useful data about the whole world.
 The results look weird to us, and we'll have to change the brightness and contrast, but it gives access to the ingormation we need.

 So now you can see how satellite imagery is at once extremely true to very powerful sensors and somewhat constructed for our eyes.
 Color correction is a huge part of working with satellite imagery; every image you see has been manipulated to look more the way we know (think?) that it should look.

 Fortunately, landsat-util will help us do the processing we need (you'll need to change the path below as is appropriate for your file locations, see the second example under this one for what mine looked like).
+If we combine the three bands, we can get an RGB image

 	landsat process /users/YOURUSERNAME/landsat/file/to/folder/LC81240612016324LGN00 --bands 432

 And the results already start to look a lot better!
+Here's another common way that we process images; pansharpening makes the images more

 	landsat process /users/mimio/landsat/downloads/Indonesia/LC81240612016324LGN00 --pansharpen

-If we're not happy with the images, we can push them into PhotoShop or any image processing software and play around with the contrast and brightness!
-See this [guide](Here's a wonderful [guide](https://www.planet.com/pulse/color-correction/) on processing images by geographer Robert Simmons for more details.
+If you're not happy with the images, we can push them into PhotoShop or any image processing software and play around with the contrast and brightness.
+You'll also want to make the image quite a bit smaller, because they're huge; I used Photoshop for this as well.
+See this [guide](Here's a wonderful [guide](https://www.planet.com/pulse/color-correction/) on processing images by geographer Robert Simmons for more details on processing.

+If you are happy with the image, go ahead and save it and upload it to your blog, or somewhere, and send me the link.

-Oh, and here's a quick example of clipping before processing, this one is from the website and features the city of Prague.
-Note
+Oh, and here's a quick example of clipping before processing, this one is from the landsat documentation website and features the city of Prague.

 	landsat process path/to/LC81920252015157LGN00.tar.bz --pansharpen --clip=-346.06658935546875,49.93531194616915,-345.4595947265625,50.2682767372753

-Note that they are in order of SW and  NE corner (or lower left, upper right).
+Note that the coordinates are in order of SW, then  NE corner (or lower left, upper right).

 #### Final Notes for Further Exploration
 Other things to look into: